Retiring in Jamaica: Don’t Make Any Plans Before Reading…

 - Public Safety: With a homicide rate of 85 per 100,000 people, Jamaica is one of the most dangerous places in the world.
 The main reasons are the high gang violence and drug trafficking rate.
 If you’re considering retiring there, get advice from someone who lives on the island first to avoid these areas and reduce your chances of being a victim.
 Jamaica is more violent than even the most violent cities in Europe.

 - Disparities in Employment: Jamaica has a high unemployment rate of 6.2%.
-This means that many people will try to exploit you as a tourist by charging exorbitant prices for goods and services.
+The lack of job opportunities means that many people will try to exploit you as a tourist by charging exorbitant prices for goods and services.
 You’ll also find a few jobs available for retirees, so you may have difficulty finding work if you don’t speak the language or have any skills that locals need.

 - Limited Emergency Medical Services: Jamaica has a life expectancy of 74.77 years.
 It is ranked 123rd in the world, and its healthcare system is not very good.
 If you become ill or injured while on the island, finding adequate medical care or diagnosing your condition could be challenging.
 You may have to travel a long distance to get treatment at a reasonably good hospital if something happens that requires emergency care.
 There are only 30 to 40 hospitals, and most of them are small and not equipped to handle serious cases.
 This makes it hard to get medical care.

 - Infrastructure: The infrastructure in Jamaica is not up to par with the rest of the world.
-You will find that many roads are in disrepair, and public transportation is limited to a few buses and taxis.
-There are also no high-speed trains or subways in the country, so if you want to get around quickly, you’ll need to rent a car or take a taxi.
+You will find that many roads are in disrepair, there are power outages, and public transportation is limited to a few bus schedules.
+If you want to get around quickly, you’ll need to rent a car or take a taxi.
 If you drive around town, be sure your vehicle has an international driver’s license before hitting the road.

 - Jamaica is a tropical country, so it’s prone to hurricanes.
 Unfortunately, these storms can cause significant damage and disrupt travel plans.
 If you are visiting during hurricane season (June through November), keep up with the latest news about what’s happening in Jamaica and plan accordingly.